alchemyplatform/aa-sdk/site/packages/aa-alchemy/provider/gasEstimator.md

 # gasEstimator

 `gasEstimator` is an override of the same middleware on `SmartAccountProvider`.
-As part of the middleware stack that the `AlchemyProvider` would run on each UO built and sent, this middleware estimates gas using the Alchemy Rundler (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Bundler), and updates `callGasLimit`, `verificationGasLimit`, and `preVerificationGas` in a UO request with appropriate buffers.
+As part of the middleware stack that the `AlchemyProvider` would run on each UO built and sent, this middleware estimates gas using the Rundler (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Bundler), and updates `callGasLimit`, `verificationGasLimit`, and `preVerificationGas` in a UO request with appropriate buffers.

 ## Usage